R35007/new-file-template-vscode-extension/README.md

 ## Features

-- Create custom template files and folders effortlessly.
+- Effortlessly create custom template files and folders. 📁
-- Provide multiple custom template folders and config paths.
+- Support for multiple custom template folders and config paths.
+- Generate templates multiple times with the same or new contexts.
+- Generate multiple output files from a single template file.
-- Prompt user input on demand or on load.
+- Prompt user input on demand or on load. 📝
   - Example: `${input.componentName}` prompts the user for the `componentName`.
 - Configure user input prompts based on conditions.
 For more details, refer to the [template configuration section](#template-configuration).
 - Simplify logic within templates using JavaScript expressions.